-Note: This example demonstrates a more direct method of using IRI FieldShield or IRI Voracity to statically mask data found within MongoDB tables.
-Our older how-to-article on indirect data masking of MongoDB through export/mask/import is here, and a newer method through MongoDB’s native driver supported as of CoSort v10 in 2018 is here.
-IRI Chakra Max version 3 will provide for dynamic data masking and database activity monitoring, auditing and protection of MongoDB collections at the end of 2018.
+Note: This example demonstrates a more direct method of using IRI FieldShield or IRI Voracity to statically mask PII within structured MongoDB collections.
+Our older how-to-article on indirect data masking of MongoDB through export/mask/import from 2015 is here, and a newer method through MongoDB’s native driver support in CoSort v10 from 2018 is here.

 In previous articles, we demonstrated file-based examples of masking data in, and generating test data for, MongoDB.
 Thanks to IRI’s recent success with Progress Software’s DataDirect drivers for MongoDB in the Voracity data management (ETL, etc.) platform and its included components like FieldShield and RowGen, you can manipulate and mask Mongo collection data without intermediate steps.